-Since January of 2014, I have been serving as a Registered Nurse in an ICU, following the completion of a six-month internship in the Operating Room.
-Since I began serving as a nurse in OR and then ICU, I have spent as much time observing CRNAs as possible, seeking out several opportunities to shadow those whose capacity struck me as particularly exceptional.
-I look forward to the high level of responsibility that rests on the shoulders of the CRNA, the autonomy and leadership opportunities, the rigor and the challenge.
-I earned a Minor in Psychology to complement my BSN from the University of XXXX (2013) and I believe it will continue to serve me well as I learn to implement creative strategies with increasing efficiency in the never-ending quest for better outcomes for my patients and their families.
+Since January 2014, I have been serving as a Registered Nurse in an ICU following a six-month internship in the Operating Room.
+Since I began serving as a nurse in OR and then ICU, I have spent as much time observing CRNAs as possible, seeking out several opportunities to shadow those whose capacity struck me as exceptional.
+I look forward to the high level of responsibility that rests on the shoulders of the CRNA, the autonomy and leadership opportunities, the rigor, and the challenge.
+I earned a Minor in Psychology to complement my BSN from the University of XXXX (2013).
+I believe it will continue to serve me well as I learn to implement creative strategies with increasing efficiency in the never-ending quest for better outcomes for my patients and their families.

-The XXXX School of Anesthesia is my first choice for graduate study towards certification as a CRNA because of the sheer excellence of your program and the fact that the location will enable me to dedicate myself fully to my studies, where I have the full support of my family and professional networks.
-There are many reasons why the Minneapolis School of Anesthesia is my first choice for graduate school.
-I appreciate its top-notch reputation and very low attrition rate.
+The XXXX School of Anesthesia is my first choice for graduate study towards certification as a CRNA because of the sheer excellence of your program; the location will enable me to dedicate myself fully to my studies, where I have the full support of my family and professional networks.
+There are many reasons why the XXXX School of Anesthesia is my first choice for graduate school.
+I appreciate its top-notch reputation and meager attrition rate.
 I am convinced that your program is the optimal springboard upon which to advance my career.
-Your campus is close to home for me and the clinical sites are in the twin cities so I will also be easily be able to make the commute, continuing to enjoy high quality time with my family on a daily basis.
-I have also talked with CRNAs that graduated from XXXX School of Anesthesia as well as current students.
+Your campus is close to home for me, and the clinical sites are in the twin cities, so I will also be easily able to make the commute, continuing to enjoy high-quality time with my family daily.
+I have also talked with CRNAs who graduated from XXXX School of Anesthesia and current students.
 Everyone that I have spoken with raves about your CRNA program.